TNO-MPC/mpyc.matrix_inverse/README.md

 Note: we added support for secure fixed points (`SecFxp`).

 *Limitations in (end-)use: the content of this software package may solely be used for applications that comply with international export control laws.*
+*This implementation of cryptographic software has not been audited.
+Use at your own risk.*

 ## Documentation

-Documentation of the tno.mpc.mpyc.matrix_inverse package can be found [here](https://docs.mpc.tno.nl/mpyc/matrix_inverse/0.3.1).
+Documentation of the tno.mpc.mpyc.matrix_inverse package can be found [here](https://docs.mpc.tno.nl/mpyc/matrix_inverse/0.4.3).

 ## Install